Sport in India: Powerboating

 In March 2004 Mumbai hosted the first ever F1H2O (Formula 1 Powerboat) Grand Prix of India From 16 to 18 November 2018 Amaravati hosted the second F1H2O World championship Grand Prix of India.
 The event brought wide media attention especially after one of the team took the color and the name of Andhra Pradesh Capital, making it the first Indian branded team in the history of F1H2O.
 Team Amaravati led by Swedish drivers Jonas Anderson and Eric Edin.
 During Grand Prix of France held in Evian-les-Bains Jonas Anderson took the first place and Indian flag waved on the highest step of the podium.
 Since then many states are considering hosting Formula One Powerboat event considering the fact that no stadium is required to be built and the event is usually free for spectators.

 E-sport and Gaming

 Mobile gaming is very popular in India.
 As per analytics firm Sensor tower, by app downloads India is biggest gaming market in the world, as of March 2022, the country have 916 million installs, which is 19.2 percent of world games installed on smartphones.
 Fantasy gaming became a big thing, there are many fantasy gaming apps running in India.
 Due to rapid growth of gaming in the country, many foreign firms investing-partnering with Indian firms.
 PUBG was a popular game here.
 As of 27 Aug 2022, online gaming space is worth of US$290 million.
-Some people play on gaming consoles, personal computer offline as well as online, but most of these plays on mobile phones.